darksuei/imagevision/README.md

 ```

 ## Available Endpoints
-- **GET /api:** Welcome message 😁.
+- **GET `/api` :** Welcome message/ Health Check 😁.

-- **POST /api/image-recognition:** Perform image recognition on the provided image with optional customization parameters.
+- **POST `/api/image-recognition` :** Perform image recognition on the provided image with optional customization parameters.
   - Request body:
     - image: The image file to be recognized.
-    - confidenceThreshold (optional): The confidence threshold for object detection (default: 0.5).
+    - confidenceThreshold (optional): The confidence threshold for object detection, between 0 and 1 (default: 0.1).
-    - model (optional): The specific model to be used for image recognition (default: MobileNet).
+    - model (optional): The specific model to be used for image recognition (default: TFJS MobileNet).

 ## Contributing